Enjoy an ad free experience by logging in. Not a member yet? Register.

 This has the advantage that you can enforce referential integrity.

-CREATE TABLE productLocation( productID REFERENCES products(productID) ON DELETE CASCADE, continentID NULL REFERENCES continents(continentID), countryID NULL REFERENCES countries(countryid), stateID NULL REFERENCES states(stateid) );An optimist sees the glass as half full.
+CREATE TABLE productLocation( productID REFERENCES products(productID) ON DELETE CASCADE, continentID NULL REFERENCES continents(continentID), countryID NULL REFERENCES countries(countryid), stateID NULL REFERENCES states(stateid) );Be yourself.
+No one else is as qualified.